sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### Wiring up cached target dependencies
-Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow us to recreate the target dependencies for pod targets that have not changed with the properties stored in `TargetMetadata`.
+Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow us to recreate these target dependencies from the `TargetMetadata` object for parent targets that were regenerated.

-`def add_cached_subproject` will belong as a part of `Pod::Project` and use the metadata `container_project_path` to recreate a file reference.
+`def add_cached_subproject(metadata, project)` will be added to `Pod::Project`.

 `def add_cached_dependency` will be added to the `Xcodeproj::Project::Object::AbstractTarget` object reopened and extended inside of CocoaPods.
 This will use the metadata `native_target_uuid` and `container_project_uuid` in order to recreate a target dependency.

+##### Alternative Options
+Instead of caching the necessary information to recreate a `PBXTargetDependency` object, another option would be just opening the project on disk that contains the correct target dependency.
+The concern for this approach is the performance cost of opening a `Pod::Project` object, especially for changes to aggregate targets since that could involve opening 300+ projects for larger apps.

 ## Backwards Compatibility